 As eating disorder specialists, we knew that these clients were not “failing” as they believed.
-We knew that dieting for anybody is a grossly ineffective means of managing weight and that dieting oftentimes leads to the development of binge eating, and the creation of the very weight and obesity issues that they were, ironically, trying to change.
+We knew that dieting for anybody is a grossly ineffective means of managing food and weight issues and that dieting oftentimes leads to the development of binge eating, and the creation of the very weight issues that they were, ironically, trying to change.

 And we knew that we needed to help.